BlessWorks/Magic/README.md

 # Magic

+A syzygy of three marvels \
+ — respect in three generations.

 It is all the **stars**. _Inference_ of it is Bless on the _**interstated B-agreement**_.
 Getting to know it is the detailing of leptons.

 1. Having a sense to it.